 2014 General Administrative Provisions – Chapter 2

+Replace the existing Section 28-202.1 in its entirety with the below, which includes the comprehensive legislative history for this section.

 §28-202.1 Civil penalties.
 Except as otherwise specified in this code or other law, violations of this code, the 1968 building code, the zoning resolution or other laws or rules enforced by the department shall be punishable by civil penalties within the ranges set forth below:

 1. For immediately hazardous violations, a civil penalty of not less than one thousand dollars nor more than $25,000 may be imposed for each violation.
 In addition to such civil penalty, a separate additional penalty may be imposed of not more than $1,000 for each day that the violation is not corrected.
 The commissioner may by rule establish such specified daily penalties.